MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>3.
 Create an account by clicking on "Create an account" below the large "sign in" button and fill out the fields.
 Note that only a user name and password is mandatory.
-However, I recommend to provide your email address to allow password recovery.<br/>More advanced users should user a custom server, of course.
-In this article, I focus on the easiest way for beginners.<br/></p>
+However, I recommend to provide your email address to allow password recovery.<br>More advanced users should use a custom server, of course.
+In this article, I focus on the easiest way for beginners.<br></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->